Accueil » Tips » Chlorella or spirulina: what are the differences and which should you choose?

 ✓ WHO ARE WE?

 An editorial team specializing in nutrition.
-Authors of the book The Beneficial Foods (Mango Editions) and the podcast Food Revolutions.
+Authors of the book Beneficial Foods (Mango Editions) and the podcast Food Revolutions.

 chlorella

-Chlorella under the Microscope
+Chlorella under the microscope

 From a nutritional point of view, spirulina and chlorella are exceptional.
 Essential fatty acids, amino acids, proteins, vitamins, antioxidants… are among the beneficial components they contain.